eunomia-bpf/eunomia-bpf/examples/simple-runner/README.md

-# a simple demo for eunomia-bpf
+# a simple demo for bpf-loader

 ## build